yuxiaoba/my-wowchemy-site/content/publication/microscaler19/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this paper, we present a novel system named Microscaler to automatically identify the scaling-needed services and scale them to meet the service level agreement (SLA) with an optimal cost for micro-service systems.

-tags: [Microservice, Resource, Perfromance, Autoscale]
+tags: [Microservice, Resource, Perfromance, Autoscale, AIOps]

 # Display this page in the Featured widget?
 featured: false